tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 Suggestion: create these folders and bookmarks for yourself and then look at them.
 Having a related set of bookmarks in separate tabs on your browser, and then looking at each of the resulting pages, in order, will give you an idea of relationship.
 It will also give you an idea of what's out there that may be of use.

-Additional information regarding a related set of bookmarks may or may not follow after the its...
+Additional information regarding a related set of bookmarks may or may not follow its table.

 ## Git